 When a worker returns to the hive from a successful pollen reconnaissance, she gathers an audience of other bees around her and does a conspicuous and choreographed series of spins and shakes.
 “Why?” you ask.
 The dance is a map.
 That’s right, this dance—the waggle dance—is the way bees tell one another where to find a bounty.
 This waggle dance is how bees preserve their colony.
 They dance for survival.

 You might want to watch for yourself.
 Its so marvelous it may bring you to tears.
-(Having it narrated by the late Richard Attenborough never hurts.)
+(Having it narrated by David Attenborough never hurts.)
 This is the way joy works.
 It is a map disguised as a dance meant to direct others to bounty.

 And the joy of Advent supremely so.